madeso/bookshelf/content/books/97things/thing_10.md

 +++
-title = "Choose Your Tools with Care" weight = 10
+title = "10: Choose Your Tools with Care" weight = 10
 +++